 A Little About Black Tea (Red Tea/Hong Cha)

-Black tea is an oxidized tea (unlike non-oxidized green teas and semi-oxidized oolongs), thus its dark appearance.
+Black tea is an oxidized tea (unlike non-oxidized green teas and semi-oxidized oolongs), which is why it has a dark appearance.

 Being fully oxidized, hong cha has dark leaves.
-It produces a deep amber-colored liquid, as well as tender, yet profound characteristics.
+It produces a deep amber-colored liquid and tender yet profound characteristics.

-Thanks to its robust and sweet flavor and the fact that it keeps well, it has gained immense popularity across the world.
+Thanks to its robust, sweet flavor and its shelf life, it has gained immense popularity worldwide.

 How is Lapsang Souchong Tea Produced